Regulatory actions for Oct. 20, 2023

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aspen Neuroscience, Pfizer Canada, SAB, Senhwa, Skyline, Spago, Sumitomo, Takeda, Vaxcyte.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Pleural Dynamics.

 Briefs